 Courses should be demanding, requiring your best work, but they should be fun as well.
 Get into the field whenever possible.

 I do not currently have funded projects, but I am always interested in discussing your research ideas when they include local ecology, herpetology, conservation, and/or evolutionary physiology.
-Because of the heavy teaching load that comprises my faculty position at the UA, I am probably not the best choice as your primary graduate advisor.
-However, I am involved in the careers of many graduate students (SNRE & EEB) as a committee member or in other roles.
+I also participate in STEM Education research.
+Because of the administrative and teaching focus that comprises my faculty position at the UA, I am probably not the best choice as your primary graduate advisor.
+However, I am involved in the careers of many graduate students (SNRE, EEB, Education) as a committee member or in other roles.

 Letter of Recommendation Requests